 While the IRS has gotten a bad rap in earlier renditions of the Mustangs, the 2020 GT500 is definitely a big leap forward in terms of finding the perfect balance of strength, handling and being able to launch the car.
 Naturally, the ’67 car is old school solid rear axle, which is the time-honored favorite among the drag racers out there.

-For more in-depth information on what it’s like to drive these tow cars, feel free to watch the attach video for more details.
+For more in-depth information on what it’s like to drive these two cars, feel free to watch the attach video for more details.
 And also be sure to check out AmericanMuscle’s review HERE.

 Rick Seitz is the owner and founder of Timeless Muscle Magazine, and has a true love and passion for all vehicles.
 When he isn’t tuning, testing, or competing with the brand’s current crop of project vehicles, he’s busy tinkering and planning the next modifications for his own cars.